 Let’s consider the three main modes of interpretation:

 This is both the most frequently used and most equipment-intensive mode of interpretation; great care therefore needs to be taken when sourcing the necessary technical equipment.
 Simultaneous interpreters work in soundproof booths, which will be either built-in or mobile depending on your venue.
-ISO standards exist for both, providing details on physical dimensions, ventilation, lighting and visibility.
+ISO standards exist for both, giving details of physical dimensions, ventilation, lighting and visibility.
 In the booth/s, the interpreters require interpretation consoles, headsets, microphones (one per person) and individual lamps.
 Outside the booth/s, you will need a PA system with loudspeakers, microphones for the chair person, the speakers and the delegates, and receivers for listening to the interpretation.
 Bear in mind that all this equipment needs to be compatible.
 Finally, even the best-quality equipment can cause problems unless set up and operated by well-trained interpretation equipment technicians.

 Generally, no specialised equipment is necessary, unless the interpreter is on a stage or at a podium, in which case a microphone and PA system will be required.